FiloSottile/mostly-harmless/source/_posts/2013-12-12-how-the-new-gmail-image-proxy-works-and-what-does-this-mean-for-you.markdown

 Ok, they won't know my IP and this is really good, they won't set tracking cookies to link my different email accounts and they won't know what browser I'm running, they might even fail to exploit my machine thanks to transcoding (if they wanted to waste such a 0-day) but the default setting -- what most users settle on, let's face it -- just got weaker on privacy.

-Now, GMail has "✓ Seen".
+Now, Gmail has "✓ Seen".

 Note: you can [turn automatic loading off](https://support.google.com/mail/answer/145919?p=display_images&rd=1) and gain the privacy benefits of the proxy anyway.